Tekali7/Costly/TESTS.md

 # Validation

 ## HTML Validation
 To check the HTML Files the [W3C Validator](https://validator.w3.org/) was used.
-Errors due to Django appeared like an error because of curly braces for example.
+Errors due to Django appeared like errors because of curly braces.
+Unexplainable errors appeared even when validating by URI or by direct input with the page source.
+But they disappeared when the "/" in the page source was deleted.
+I don't know where this slash appeared from but it doesn't break the app.
+At the time of this the tutor support was inactive and the issue wasn't anywhere to be found online.

 | **File**  | **Result** |
 |---|---|